Hi everyone, My name is Arinze Calistus. The purpose of this blog is to teach you all you need to know about JavaScript.

 4. The undefined Data Type

-If a variable has no assigned value, the value is undefined.
-In the example below, the title variable is declared but is not assigned to any value.
-Therefore, the value is undefined.
+variable is declared but is not assigned to any value.
+Therefore, the value is undefined

 var title;